 Although it is an individual’s responsibility to make something of themselves, the individual’s social context sets the stage for meaningful action.

 As C.Wright Mills has stated, the domain of sociology is:

 Social health is important because our societies are living organisms.
 Like a physical organism, social life can develop pathological characteristics, resulting in damage to the individual parts that make up the organism.

 There have been huge advances in medicine and mental health in recent decades, but health of our societies cannot be neglected.

 We are on the verge of the most severe mental health crises in decades and it can be directly attributed to changes in our social environments.

 If you would like to read more about how our new social environments affect mental health, you can check out my article, Why We Are Addicted To Social Media: The Psychology of Likes.

-Online-therapy.com is currently offering free support for persons looking to optimize their mental toolbox.
-Check out their free worksheets based on the evidence-based practice of Cognitive-behavioral Therapy (CBT).
+Online-therapy.com also offers support for persons looking to optimize their mental toolbox.
+Click here to learn more about their program based on the evidence-based practice of Cognitive-behavioral Therapy (CBT).

 *As an affiliate partner with Better Help and Online-therapy.com, I may receive a referral fee if you purchase products or services through the links provided.

-Curious if online therapy works?
+Curious if online counseling works?
 I wrote an article here, looking at the evidence.